-While everyone should be aware of what an RFP is and how to craft one (more on that later), this is especially important for brands that need a high degree of customization.
-You’ll be able to save time, money, and effort by submitting an RFP.
+While everyone should be aware of what is a Request For Proposal is and how to craft one (more on that later), this is especially important for brands that need a high degree of customization.
+You’ll be able to save time, money, and effort by submitting a Request For Proposal.
 If you’ve taken the time to put one together, it indicates to the agency you’ve thought your project through.
 You’re serious and not just a casual shopper.
 It shows you’ve identified something specific or discrete for a branding agency to bid on and aren’t interested in wasting anyone’s time.

 If this sounds like you, we’ve broken down some guidelines into five key things to include in a stellar RFP.